-Here, you’ll definitely be getting the ultimate relaxing experience as Spa Nes doesn’t only offer a variety of facials and body massages by skillful therapists, it also has facilities such as mineral onsen jacuzzi pools, sauna, steam room, all-day buffet dining, and lounge area for your enjoyment.
+Here, you’ll definitely be getting the ultimate relaxing experience as Spa Nes doesn’t only offer a variety of facials and body massages by skilful therapists, it also has facilities such as mineral onsen jacuzzi pools, sauna, steam room, all-day buffet dining, and lounge area for your enjoyment.

 A full-day spa pass costs S$58 on its own.
 If you book a 60-minute body massage, it’s an additional S$38 for the full-day spa pass.
 A 60-minute body massage is priced at S$128 and there are four variants to choose from.

-Address: 407 Havelock Road, Level 2, [email protected] Riverfront Hotel, Singapore 169634
+Address: 407 Havelock Road, [email protected] Riverfront Hotel, Level 2, Singapore 169634